-It was the Republican-controlled House passing a Senate bill sponsored by hard-Left Senator Chuck Schumer (D, NY) but bolstered by Republican stalwarts like Jon Kyl (R, AZ), Richard Lugar (R, IN), Mitch McConnell (R, KY) and the inseparable duo of destruction, Susan Collins (R, ME) & Joseph Lieberman (I, CT) (more on them later).
+It was the Republican-controlled House passing a Senate bill sponsored by hard-core Leftist Chuck Schumer (D, NY) but bolstered by Republican stalwarts like Jon Kyl (R, AZ), Richard Lugar (R, IN), Mitch McConnell (R, KY) and the inseparable duo of destruction, Susan Collins (R, ME) & Joseph Lieberman (I, CT) (more on them later).
 Adding the New England Nude Model from the National Guard—Scott Brown (R, MA)—was just icing on the cake.

 The President…shall have Power, by and with the Advice and Consent of the Senate, to make Treaties, provided two thirds of the Senators present concur; and he shall nominate, and by and with the Advice and Consent of the Senate, shall appoint Ambassadors, other public Ministers and Consuls, Judges of the supreme Court, and all other Officers of the United States, whose Appointments are not herein otherwise provided for, and which shall be established by Law…